AntoinouM/CrossRealityDev/Astroboy/Assets/Docs/Report.md

 2. more game mechanics (fulfilling quests, building different things with different items etc.)
 3. improve enemies: hit detection & more of a threat
 4. improved version of our visuals (planet with more assets?)
+5. Defining a structure (codewise) from the start - scripts can get very messy